Hope for Hypermobility 2026

 Dr. Ranita Manocha, MD, MSc

-Gabriela Noguez Noguez, BSc
+Gaby Nunez Noguez, BSc

 Special Thanks

 A very special thank you to our generous event sponsor, The Canerector Foundation.
-The event is supported by the Connective Tissue Disorders Rehabilitation Clinic (Foothills Medical Centre, Calgary, Alberta), the Better Mobility Lab (University of Calgary), and the McCaig Institute for Bone and Joint Health (University of Calgary).
+The event is also supported by the Connective Tissue Disorders Rehabilitation Clinic (Foothills Medical Centre, Calgary, Alberta), the Better Mobility Lab (University of Calgary), and the McCaig Institute for Bone and Joint Health (University of Calgary).
 If you would be willing to support future patient-focused events, please make a donation here and email us to let us know where you would like your donation directed.